 The safest approach is to keep a payer-specific cheat sheet that lists which visit types are covered, what place of service to use, and which modifiers (like 95 or FQ/FR) apply.
 This prevents mismatched claims that clog up accounts receivable.

-Tip for documentation: Always note the type of telehealth visit (video or audio), who was present (child, parent, both), and how much time was spent.
+Documentation Tip: Always note the type of telehealth visit (video or audio), who was present (child, parent, both), and how much time was spent.
 These details make coding defensible.

 Bringing it together